 The Model Continuation High School Recognition Program is a partnership between the California Department of Education (CDE) and the California Continuation Education Association that identifies outstanding schools and creates a list of quality programs for school visitations.

-In October 2010, there were 499 continuation high schools reporting an enrollment of 69,510 students.
-However, CDE demographic reports from prior school years indicate that the total number of students served by these schools over the entire year averaged over 116,500.
+In the 2014-15 school year, there were 460 continuation high schools reporting an enrollment of 60,027 students.
+However, CDE enrollment demographic reports from prior school years indicate that the total number of students served by these schools over the entire year averaged over 116,500.